AI-bootcamp/capstone-project/README.md

 This rubric represents **70% of the total evaluation**, while the remaining **30% will be determined by the Evaluation Committee**.

+To successfully pass this bootcamp, each participant must achieve at least **70% of the total score**.

 | **Criteria**            | **0**                      | **1**                                | **2**                                   | **3**                                     | **4**                                      | **5**                                      |
 |--------------------------|----------------------------|--------------------------------------|----------------------------------------|------------------------------------------|------------------------------------------|------------------------------------------|
 | **Readme File**          | Not implemented           | Minimal details, lacks clarity       | Basic details, poorly formatted        | Adequate details, minor clarity issues   | Well-detailed, minor formatting issues   | Comprehensive, well-organized, error-free |